When children learn, they later earn!

 That is why it is so important – and why CFTC and its partners place such great emphasis – on supporting children at every stage of the educational journey.
 Investing in the cycle of education, pictured below, is one of the most effective ways to break the cycle of poverty.
 Even simple things – like a school uniform or offering breakfast in schools – can be enough to increase a community’s overall educational retention and graduation rates.

-Child sponsorship and education gifts through the Best.Gift.Ever are just two ways to give children, women and entire communities the gift of education and the tools they need to reach their full potential.
+Sponsoring a Child and education gifts through the Best.Gift.Ever are just two ways to give children, women and entire communities the gift of education and the tools they need to reach their full potential.